NoProvider2Push/android/README.md

 }
 ```

-Here, the port is fixed, because 1. it would expose every ports (localhost included) to the internet ; 2. the port is always the same inside the app.
+Here, the port is fixed, because 1.
+Otherwise it would expose every ports (localhost included) to the internet ; 2.
+The port is always the same inside the app.

-## To the app developpers
+## To the app developers

 If you are a user, you do not need to look here.

-If you want to use this to have push notifications on your app, or just to allow users to use this to have push notifications, you will need to embedded the [connector](https://github.com/NoProvider2Push/android-connector) in your application.
-You need to subscribe to push notification on the application server (for instance a messagerie server or a social media server) with the endpoint received during registration.
-You can additionnaly add some path (for instance `$endpoint/_needed_to_push`).
-The endpoint received during registration is composed like this `$user_gateway:$port/$application/` (for instance https://relay.example.tld/proxy/10.10.10.1:51515/com.flyingpanda.noprovider2pushtester/).
+This application is a UnifiedPush distributor.
+If you want to use this to have push notifications on your app, or just to allow users to use this to have push notifications, you will need to embedded the [UnifiedPush library](https://github.com/UnifiedPush/UP-lib) in your application.